 Classes: 15 hours/week

 What can the written word tell us about a culture?
 How does what we read and write influence us?
-Through class discussions and personal reflections, students will critically analyze a range of fiction (such as novels, short stories, or poetry), investigating its original social, cultural and historical contexts; they will then be encouraged to consider how their own cultures and life experiences affect how they interpret a text.
+Through class discussions and personal reflections, students will critically analyze a range of fiction (such as novels, short stories, and/or poetry), investigating its original social, cultural, and historical contexts; they will then be encouraged to consider how their own cultures and life experiences affect how they interpret a text.

 LAW, ETHICS & SOCIETY